JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 Speaker: Thorben Jensen

-Summary: The talk basically reported a case study comparing three open source libraries ``tsfresh``, ``featuretools`` and ``TPOT``.
+Summary: The talk reported a case study comparing three open source libraries ``tsfresh``, ``featuretools`` and ``TPOT``.
 At the end of the day, ``TPOT`` seemed superior in most categories, including the degree of automation.
 However, the case study was only carried out on a single data set.
 When asked about the potential biases of this dataset, the speaker said that ``tsfresh`` does provide the better support for time series problems, and that this may be more critical for other datasets.
 (Shameless plug: ``tsfreh`` is a very popular Blue Yonder open source project: [https://github.com/blue-yonder/tsfresh](https://github.com/blue-yonder/tsfresh))

 ### Title: Docker and Python - A Match made in Heaven